Grandmaster Guide to learn and improve chess tactics

 I’ve seen many students solving too many tactics in a day.
 It gives them a kick of dopamine every time they get a green tick next to their answer.

 But this doesn’t mean you forget everything else.
-It’s a myth that solving tactics is all you need to improve your chess as a beginner.
+It’s a myth that solving tactics is all you need to get good at chess as a beginner.

 It’s very-very helpful, but it's not all there is!

-If you spend too much time on tactics, you’ll fall behind in other aspects.
+If you spend too much time on chess tactics, you’ll fall behind in other aspects.

 Don’t overdo it.